Tutorial : custom hovercraft bag skirt

 something suitable for cutting out this truck tarpaulin (very good scissors or a very good cutter, I guess)

 large pieces of cardboard to reproduce your skirt templates on

 two 90° angles at the rear

 six angles at the front (3 different values)

-The skirt will be fixed to the hull in two places: under the edges of the hull, and on two strips - polypropylene strips in my case - under the hovercraft.
+A "vented bag skirt" is set to the hull in two places: on the edges of the hull, and on two strips - polypropylene strips in my case - under the hovercraft.
 Therefore, you need to set these strips first.

 Take the hovercraft hull upside down.
 With a pencil, draw two lines parallel to the sides of the hull.
 They must be separated from the edges of the hull by 30% of the hull width.